Red Ninja: End of Honor: Release

 A picture of Kurenai, wearing "her signature crimson miniskirt robe", appeared in the October 2004 issue of Playboy.
-In Japan, the promotional campaign included the use of the Cafe & Kitchen Cos-Cha maid café in Akihabara between February and June (decorations, special menu and waitresses dressed up as Kurenai), and the race queen Yuri Hashizume (Yuri Isakura) visiting editorial departments of various Japanese gaming magazines while cosplaying as Kurenai.
+In Japan, the promotional campaign included the use of the Cafe & Kitchen Cos-Cha maid café in Akihabara between February and June (decorations, unique menu, and waitresses dressed up as Kurenai), and the race queen Yuri Hashizume (Yuri Isakura) visiting editorial departments of various Japanese gaming magazines while cosplaying as Kurenai.
 The game was released in Japan on March 3, 2005; North American, European, and Australian releases followed in 2005.

 Reception

 The game received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
-A reviewer for Cheat Code Central wrote: "There's a lot of competition out there for ninja and samurai games.
-Although Red Ninja really tries to be different, it fails miserably.
-It hints at some Splinter Cell elements and if it were able to realize that direction then it would stand out from the pack."
 Ed Lewis of IGN wrote that "the only honor is in ending any thought of this game" as it is a proof that "a ninja game can scrape the bottom of the barrel".
-According to Lewis, "Red Ninja is a comedy of errors, but without the humor.
+According to Lewis, "Red Ninja is a comedy of errors, but without humor.
 From the camera to the movement to the over-powered tetsugen to the uninspired nature of pretty much everything this game disappoints in so many different ways."
 According to Alex Navarro of GameSpot, "even for those diehard ninja fans out there, Red Ninja is probably not a game that's worth your time or money."
 In Japan, Famitsu gave the PlayStation 2 version a score of two sevens, one six, and one seven for a total of 27 out of 40.

-In 2009, GamesRadar included Red Ninja among the games "with untapped franchise potential", commenting: "In the hands of a proficient developer, Red Ninja could be so much more than a poorly-executed Tenchu knockoff.
+In 2009, GamesRadar included Red Ninja among the games "with untapped franchise potential", commenting: "In the hands of a proficient developer, Red Ninja could be so much more than a poorly executed Tenchu knockoff.
 After all, who wouldn't want to play a game that contained a properly executed ninja seduction/stealth kill mechanic?"
 FHM Philippines placed Kurenai second on their list of most memorable hitmen in gaming in 2009 and also included her among the nine "sexiest ninja babes in games" in 2012, comparing her to Misa Campo.
 UGO Networks featured her on their list of 25 "hot ninja girls" in 2011 and GameHall's Portal PlayGame ranked her as the 43rd game "chick" in 2014.